createdbyx/Codefarts.BuildHelper/Plugins/AutoVersionUpdater/README.md

 * file - If true will increment the file version.
 Default is true.
 * assembly - If true will increment the assembly version.
 Default is true.
 * package - If true will increment the package version.
 Default is true.
+* version - If true will increment the version.
+Default is true.
+* usecurrentdate = If true will set the year/month/day values to current date.
+Default is true.

 ### Requirements